The power and distance capability of a flash

 A guide number (GN) indicates the strength (power and distance capability) of the flash of a flash bulb or electronic flash.
 GNs are usually given for ISO 100 and used mainly for hot shoe mounted direct flash (as you need to know the exact distance from flash to subject).
 A higher guide number indicates a more powerful flash.

-Exposure is affected by the light generated by the flash, so one has to take into account both the intensity of the flash and the distance from the flash to the subject.
-Calculate the correct aperture setting by dividing the guide number by the measured distance from the flash to subject (read from the distance scale on the rangefinder’s focusing ring once focused).
+Exposure is affected by both the intensity of the flash and the distance from the flash to the subject.
+The correct aperture setting is therefore calculated by dividing the guide number by the measured distance from the flash to subject (read from the distance scale on the rangefinder’s focusing ring once focused).